We are Mike and Kathy, and we created Looks Like Coffee as a vehicle to encourage and equip people who serve others.

-We have participated in church groups, community service organizations, civil service, and retail sales, we’ve learned how to serve others, find encouragement in difficult times, and accomplish some life goals.
+We have served church groups, community service organizations, civil service agencies, and retail sales.
+We’ve learned how to help others, give encouragement in difficult times, and accomplish life goals.

 -Mike and Kathy

-Looks Like Coffee is a reminder to slow down and exit from the mainstream of doing everything we can, and simply be who we are to be.
-What we do is an expression of who we are; no matter how fast we go or how much we accomplish, we won’t make ourselves into something we are not.
-Sometimes we need a trusted friend to point out we are merely spinning our wheels, chasing a dream, or too caught up in what we are doing and we have lost sight of what was once so important to us.
+Looks Like Coffee is an invitation to slow down and exit from the mainstream of doing everything, and be who we are to be.
+What we do is an expression of who we are.
+No matter how fast we go or how much we accomplish, we won’t make ourselves into something we are not.
+Sometimes we need a trusted friend to point out we are merely spinning our wheels, chasing a dream, or too caught up in what we are doing, and we have lost sight of what was once so important to us.